weakmemory/imm/README.md

 docker run -it weakmemory/imm /bin/bash
 ```
 and execute the following to update container's environment variables
-and build the project
+and rebuild the project
 ```bash
 eval `opam config env`
 cd /imm
 make clean; make -j4
 ```

-## File description
+## Description of code and its relation to the paper
-`src/basic`.
+* Section 2. `src/basic`.
 Definitions and statements about programs and execution graphs.
-- *Prog.v*—a definition of the program language.
+  - *Prog.v*—a definition of the program language (Fig. 2).
-- *Events.v*—definitions related to events.
+  - *Events.v*—definitions related to events (Section 2.2).
-- *Execution.v*, *Execution\_eco.v*—execution graphs.
+  - *Execution.v*, *Execution\_eco.v*—execution graphs (Section 2.2).
-- *ProgToExecution.v*—construction of execution graphs from sequential programs.
+  - *ProgToExecution.v*—construction of execution graphs from sequential programs (Fig. 3).
   - *ProgToExecutionProperties.v*—properties of the construction.

-`src/imm`.
+* Section 3. `src/imm`.
 Definitions and statements about IMM
 and IMMs, a version of IMM with RC11-style definition of happens-before (HB).
-- *CombRelations.v*, *CombRelationsMore.v*—definitions of relation VF and linked relations and their properties.
+  - *CombRelations.v*, *CombRelationsMore.v*—definitions of relation VF (in the development called `furr`)
+     and linked relations and their properties.
   - *imm\_common\_more.v*, *imm\_common.v*—common definitions for both models.
-- *imm\_hb.v*—a definition of HB for IMM.
+  - *imm\_hb.v*—a definition of HB for IMM (Section 3.1).
   - *imm\_s\_hb.v*—the RC11-style definition of HB for IMMs.
-- *imm.v*—a definition of IMM.
+  - *imm.v*—a definition of IMM (Def.
+3.11).
   - *imm\_s.v*—a definition of IMMs.
   - *imm\_sToimm.v*—a proof that IMMs is weaker than IMM.

-`src/hardware`.
+* Section 4. `src/hardware`.
 Definitions of hardware models and proofs about them.
   - *Power\_fences.v*,
     *Power\_ppo.v*,
     *Power.v*—a definition of POWER (Alglave-al:TOPLAS14).
-- *Rel\_opt.v*—a correctness proof for release write transformation.
+  - *Rel\_opt.v*—a correctness proof for release write transformation (Thm.
+4.1).
-- *immToPower.v*—a compilation correctness proof from IMM to POWER.
+  - *immToPower.v*—a compilation correctness proof from IMM to POWER (Thm.
+4.3).
   - *Arm.v*—a definition of ARMv8.3 (Pulte-al:POPL18).
-- *immToARM.v*—a compilation correctness proof from IMM to ARMv8.3.
+  - *immToARM.v*—a compilation correctness proof from IMM to ARMv8.3 (Thm.
+4.5).
   - *TSO.v*—a definition of TSO (Alglave-al:TOPLAS14, Owens-al:TPHOLs09).
   - *immToTSO.v*—a compilation correctness proof from IMM to TSO.

-`src/c11`.
+* `src/c11`.
 Definition of C11 model w/o SC and NA accesses and a compilation correctness proof from it to IMM.
   - *C11.v*—a definition of C11 (Batty-al:POPL11).
   - *C11Toimm\_s.v*—a compilation correctness proof from C11 to IMMs.

-`src/rc11`.
+* `src/rc11`.
 Definition of RC11 model w/o SC and NA accesses and a compilation correctness proof from it to IMM.
   - *RC11.v*—a definition of RC11 (Lahav-al:PLDI17).
   - *RC11Toimm\_s.v*—a compilation correctness proof from RC11 to IMMs.

-`src/promiseToImm`.
+* Section 5. `src/promiseToImm`.
 The compilation correctness from Promise to IMM.
-- *Promise.v*—a definition of a Promise outcome.
+  - *Promise.v*—a definition of a Promise outcome (Def.
+5.1).
-- *SimTraversal.v*—traversal of IMM-consistent execution graphs.
+  - *PromiseFuture.v*— a proof that it is enough to show certification
+    only for a restricted set of future memories (Remark 3).
   - *TraversalConfig.v*, *Traversal.v*—a small traversal step of IMM-consistent execution graphs
-    used to prove properties of the traversal.
+      used to prove properties of the traversal (Def.
+5.3, 5,7).
+  - *SimTraversal.v*—traversal of IMM-consistent execution graphs (Prop.
+5.8).
   - *SimTraversalProperties.v*—properties of the normal traversal.
-- *SimulationRel.v*—a simulation relation.
+  - *SimulationRel.v*—a simulation relation (Section 5.3).
-- *SimulationPlainStep.v*— a proof of simulation step.
+  - *SimulationPlainStep.v*— a proof of simulation step (Prop.
+5.9).
   - *PlainStepBasic.v*,
     *WritePlainStep.v*,
     *FencePlainStep.v*,
     *RMWPlainStep.v*,
     *ReadPlainStep.v*,
     *ReadPlainStepHelper.v*—auxiliary lemmas for the simulation step proof.
   - *SubExecution.v*,
     *CertCOhelper.v*,
     *CertExecution1.v*,
     *CertExecution2.v*,
-    *Receptiveness.v*, *CertExecutionMain.v*—construction of the certification graph and proofs of its properties.
+    *Receptiveness.v*, *CertExecutionMain.v*—construction of the certification graph and proofs of its properties (Section 5.4).
-- *PromiseFuture.v*— a proof that it is enough to show certification
-    only for a restricted set of future memories.
-- *PromiseToIMM.v*—a proof of the compilation correctness from Promise to IMM.
+  - *PromiseToIMM.v*—a proof of the compilation correctness from Promise to IMM (Prop.
+5.12 and 5.13, Thm.
+5.14).

 Auxiliary files:
 - *AuxRel.v*,